halt23/halt23.github.io/about.md

 title: About
 permalink: /about/
 published: true
+# Trailing whitespace is important in this file!
 ---

 The idea of Calamares arose from a desire of several independent Linux distributions to come together and work on a shared system installer.
 Instead of everyone working on their own implementation and forking forks of forks, why not work together on something that can be used by many?